-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

-The VA Talent Management System (TMS 2.0) is a web-based enterprise application for managing education and training records within the VA workforce.
+The Talent Management System (TMS 2.0) is a web-based enterprise application for managing education and training records within the VA workforce.
 It serves as the main access point to training opportunities within the Department, as well as from external sources.
 The system also provides individual development planning, self-assessment, and competency gap identification capabilities used to support employee development.
 As the VA's system of record for education and training, TMS 2.0 provides training certification and compliance tracking for all VA staff and it supports multiple internal and external reporting requirements.
 TMS 2.0 is a critical business tool used to support VA's employee engagement initiatives and customer service improvement projects.